The following interview took place between Sui Foundation staff and Managing Director Greg Siourounis in the days before the launch of Sui Mainnet.

 Can you tell us more about the benefits of Sui for developers?

 The developer experience is paramount for Sui.
-At a programming level, Sui Move is designed to help developers ramp up quickly to writing dynamic and safe smart contracts.
+At a programming level, Move on Sui is designed to help developers ramp up quickly to writing dynamic and safe smart contracts.
 Features, such as programmable transaction blocks, allow for complex, coordinated transactions to take place within a smart contract without decreasing speed or increasing cost.

 Beyond the technology itself, the Sui Foundation knows that many people don’t want to just open documentation and start building.
 Many want to learn through guides or tutorials, both visual and written, so our team is creating a robust set of tools and resources for everyone to level up their skills.